urbit/urbit.org-reloaded/content/docs/hoon/guides/sail.md

 ### Nested

 To nest tags, simply create a new line.
 Nested tags need to be closed with `==`, because they expect a list of sub-tags.

 If we nest lines of plain text with no tag, the text will be wrapped in a `&lt;p>` tag.
+Additionally, any text with atom auras or `++arm:syntax` in such plain text lines will be wrapped in `&lt;code>` tags.

 Example: